SaliKangwa/Warehouse-Inaccuracy-Report/README.md

 <h2>Description</h2>
-This project involves developing a Power BI dashboard to analyze and visualize data on supply inaccuracies, including their root causes and associated costs.
-The dashboard provides an interactive platform for tracking supplier and freight forwarder performance, enabling the team to assess reliability and make data-driven procurement decisions.
-By consolidating key metrics, the system supports better supplier selection and improved inventory accuracy.
+The project involves the development of a Power BI dashboard to analyze and visualize data on supply inaccuracies, including root causes and associated costs.
+The dashboard offers an interactive platform for monitoring supplier and freight forwarder performance, enabling the team to evaluate reliability and make data-driven procurement decisions.
+By consolidating key metrics, the system supports more informed supplier selection and enhances inventory accuracy.
 <br />